Sandeep-android-2000/Computer-Network-Notes/README.md

 # 📚 Computer Network Notes

 Welcome to the **Computer Network Notes** repository!
-This collection provides beginner-friendly, concise, and interactive notes on core networking concepts — perfect for:
+This collection contains clear, concise, and beginner-friendly notes on core networking topics — perfect for:

 ✅ Quick Revisions
 💼 Interview Preparation